 Confidentiality in participating will be maintained to the highest degree permitted by the technology used (e.g., IP addresses will be stripped when the survey is submitted).
 No guarantees can be made regarding the interception of data sent via the Internet by any third parties; however, to avoid interception of data, the survey is run on a firewalled web server with forced 256-bit SSL security.
 In addition, the consultant and college will not report any group data for groups of fewer than five individuals, because those “small cell sizes” may be small enough to compromise confidentiality.
 Instead, the consultant and the college will combine the groups or take other measures to eliminate any potential for demographic information to be identifiable.
 Additionally, any comments submitted in response to the survey will be separated at the time of submission to the consultant so they are not attributed to any individual demographic characteristics.
 Identifiable information submitted in qualitative comments will be redacted and the college will only receive these redacted comments.

 Participation in the survey is completely voluntary, and participants do not have to answer any question and can skip any other questions they consider to be uncomfortable.
+Please note that you can choose to withdraw your responses at any time before you submit your answers.
+You must be 18 years of age or older to participate.
 Paper and pencil surveys are also available and will be sent directly to the consultant.

 Information in the introductory section of the survey will describe the manner in which confidentiality will be guaranteed, and additional communication to participants will provide expanded information on the nature of confidentiality, possible threats to confidentiality and procedures developed to ensure de-identification of data.